 Wechat Mini-program ads: excellent user engagement and price — but less visible

 WeChat Mini-program ads run within WeChat as smaller apps.
 Within the platform itself, mini-programs or mini-games already exist.
 This means they require no installation, so many WeChat users have experienced convenience with these apps and the ads on them.

 WeChat Mini-program ads cost 1,000 RMB or $157 to publish on a daily scheduled scheme.
 However, if you wish to pay for your ads per day, you can for $7.90 a day.

-Mini-programs or mini-games are an excellent way to advertise in a way that keeps WeChat users engaged.
+Mini-programs are an excellent way to advertise in a way that keeps WeChat users engaged.
 Mini-games are particularly good at providing your brand with an opportunity to “gamify” the presentation of your product.
 However, these are within apps in the WeChat ecosystem.
 As a result, Mini-program ads target only app users instead of everyone who uses WeChat.

 If the brand has a legal entity in China, the process is faster.
 However, foreign brands with no Chinese presence can expect the application process to take weeks.

 Chinese companies can begin the sign-up process and proceed to verification.
 Following verification, domestic brands can begin advertising after they have paid the initial ad investment.
 This will depend on which option they choose.